Ridley Scott's unrealised projects: Blade Runner 2099 TV series

-Scott had initially signed on to direct episodes of the series Blade Runner 2099.
+On February 11, 2022, when Blade Runner 2099 was first announced, sources told Deadline that Scott may direct the episodes if the project went forward.
+He was ultimately not involved in the resulting series—which was directed by Jonathan van Tulleken and released in 2026—commenting, "I can't blame my lawyers and my agents at that time, but somehow we let Blade Runner go."

 Freewalkers

 On November 6, 2023, Scott told The New Yorker that he was in the process of storyboarding a Western project, and on November 14, he told Deadline that he would begin shooting this project in March 2024.
 By June 2024, costume designer Janty Yates confirmed the project, titled Freewalkers, was shelved due to weather and scheduling conditions.
 "It's a film that's not going to happen because it's set in the snow," she said.
 "By the time we prepped it, we would have been shooting in mid-summer."
+Scott was still keen to make it as of 2025.

 Bomb

 On December 16, 2023, Scott signed on to direct the action thriller Bomb for 20th Century Studios, based on a short story by Kevin McMullin, who would also write the screenplay.

-Big Dogs
+You Should Be Dancing

-In May 2024, David Twohy completed writing the financial thriller Big Dogs, which was also set to be directed by Scott.
+In February 2024, it was announced that Scott would direct Paramount Pictures' Bee Gees biopic titled You Should Be Dancing, written by John Logan and Joe Penhall.
+Scott told Film Stories that, with the film, he intended to capture not only the Bee Gees but the wider music scene of the 1960s and '70s.
+Principal photography was initially scheduled to begin in early 2025 in London and Miami.
+Due to issues stemming from negotiations, Scott elected to move forward with The Dog Stars first before filming You Should Be Dancing in September.
+In a June 2025 interview, Scott would state it would begin filming in November.
+By August 2026, he remained optimistic that the project would still happen.